 Times are changing.
-Since the 2008 recession, small businesses have been on a decline.
+Since the 2008 recession, and now with Covid shutdowns, small businesses have been on a decline.
 Yes, new ones open all the time.
 But more small businesses close every year than open.
 The world of online shopping has taken over the mom & pop stores on the main street.

 Being a leader with a website

 Almost half of all US businesses do not have a website according to Entrepreneur.com.
 That could mean that as much as half of your competitors do not even have a website.
-I would also hazard a guess to say that half of the ones that do, they have not updated it in the last year.
+I would also hazard a guess to say that half of the ones that do, have not updated it in the last year or more.

 Increase your proven brand

 A website can set your brand as the authority for your field.
 It will also help establish your small business as legitimate.
 Having a full domain name, with website and email attached, will instill trust.
 The will impact anyone that you do business with.
 Nothing says hobby business more than only having a Facebook account.
 Or a non-professional email for that matter.

 Creating authority can be as simple as writing about the things you do.
 I have seen companies that have gained a huge following recently.
 And all they did was answering questions that they receive on a daily basis.
 If I am looking for how to fix something, and I find your company website that answers that exact question I am there.
 And if your product helps me to solve that problem, well you got my business.